How the Disney Rider Switch Program Works

 You’re looking at four thrill seekers and a girl in a Pluto hat who used Rider Switch to sit out of Tower of Terror.

-If you’re visiting Disney World with little ones, you may find that some rides have height requirements your child doesn’t meet yet.
-It can be tough when one child is ready to ride and another isn’t, but that doesn’t mean someone has to miss out or wait in line twice.
+If you're heading to Disney World with little ones, you'll run into a few rides with height requirements your child doesn't meet just yet.
+It's tricky when one kiddo is tall enough and another isn't, but here's the good news: nobody has to miss out, and no adult has to wait in line twice.

 Here's everything you need to know about how it works, when to use it, and what to expect.